-Our Executive Team consists of the Principal, Deputy Principal, Program Coordinator and Manager of Corporate Services.
+Our Executive Team consists of the Principal, Deputy Principal and Manager of Corporate Services.

 Responsible for the Strategic Direction and overall Leadership, Management, Accountability and Outcomes

 Responsible for Supporting the School’s Strategic Direction, School Improvement, Curriculum / Assessment, Operations and Professional Development